2024 Jharkhand Legislative Assembly election

 The 2024 Jharkhand Legislative Assembly election was held in three phases from 13 to 20 November 2024 to elect all 81 members of the Jharkhand Legislative Assembly.
 The counting of votes was done on 24 November 2024.
 The Jharkhand Mukti Morcha won 34 seats, securing 23.44% of the popular vote and its alliance, Mahagathbandhan (INDIA Bloc) including the Congress, CPI(ML)L and RJD won 56 seats, securing 44.37% of the popular vote.
 The Bharatiya Janata Party won 21 seats, securing 33.18% of the popular vote and its alliance, NDA won 24 seats, securing 38.14% of the popular vote.

 Background

-The tenure of 5th Jharkhand Assembly is scheduled to end on 5 January 2025.
+The tenure of 5th Jharkhand Assembly was scheduled to end on 5 January 2025.
 The previous assembly elections were held in November–December 2019.
 The coalition of Jharkhand Mukti Morcha, Indian National Congress and Rashtriya Janata Dal formed the state government, with Hemant Soren becoming the Chief Minister.